thm-projects/arsnova-mobile/README.md

 When you build ARSnova the first time, please be attentive to build the mobile client **first** and afterwards the server application.

-<br />Alternatively you can use several ant-targets to build the client for different purposes:

-Refresh Sencha CMD project structure:
+#### Continuous Build

+The command above builds the software in such a way that it can be put into production immediately.
+However, this is not the best way to develop a feature or to fix a bug.
+Instead, we provide several fine-grained build commands, based on Sencha Cmd.

+Before you call any build command, you have to refresh your Sencha Cmd project:

+	cd /path/to/arsnova-mobile
 	ant sencha:refresh

-Build ARSnova with testing parameter:

-	ant sencha:build:testing

-Build ARSnova with production parameter:
+After that you can use the following command to build the mobile client for production deployment:

+	cd /path/to/arsnova-mobile
 	ant sencha:build:production

-### Sencha CMD

-Sencha CMD is the cornerstone to build a Sencha application.
-We will use it to minifying and deploying ARSnova to production.
-In order to use Sencha CMD with the mobile client you have to call `sencha` in your terminal.
-This will only work from the `arsnova-mobile/src/main/webapp` folder, where the Sencha CMD project files lie.

-The usage of Sencha CMD is explained explicitly in the [Sencha CMD documentation](http://docs.sencha.com/cmd/4.0.0/).

-#### Deploying

-We can use Sencha CMD to deploy the mobile client.
-As specified in the [Sencha CMD documentation](http://docs.sencha.com/cmd/4.0.0/#!/guide/command_app_touch), there are different build environment options.
-Two of them are relevant for deploying the mobile client - `testing` and `production`.

-Before you call any deployment command, you have to refresh your Sencha CMD project:

-	cd /path/to/arsnova-mobile/src/main/webapp
-	sencha app refresh

-After that you can use the following command to deploy the mobile client for testing deployment:

-	cd /path/to/arsnova-mobile/src/main/webapp
-	sencha app build testing

-And similarly for production deployment:

-	cd /path/to/arsnova-mobile/src/main/webapp
-	sencha app build production

-#### Development

 In order to develop and test on your local machine, you can use Jetty to deploy ARSnova:

 	cd /path/to/arsnova-war
 	mvn jetty:run

-If you not intend to (re)build the client manually after every change, you can use `sencha app watch`.
-With this command Sencha CMD will containually update bootstrap.js and apps.js files after you change a component in your application.
+If you do not want to manually rebuild the client after every change, you can use Sencha Cmd's watching feature.
+Then ARSnova will be built continuously, while Jetty will pick up and redeploy the changes.
 To do so you have to open a second terminal and execute the following command:

-	cd /path/to/arsnova-mobile/src/main/webapp
-	sencha app watch

-Or the ant target respectively:

 	cd /path/to/arsnova-mobile
 	ant sencha:app:watch

+#### The "testing" environment

+By default, all JavaScript and CSS files are minified and put into the browser's cache.
+This is good to make your changes ready for production, but you might want to have a faster build including proper stack traces while your still coding your feature.
+This is where the `testing` environment comes in.

+The build commands change in the following way:

+	cd /path/to/arsnova-mobile
+	ant sencha:build:testing

+	cd /path/to/arsnova-war
+	mvn jetty:run -Dmobile.path=\${mobile.testing.path}

+For using the watching functionality, run:

+	cd /path/to/arsnova-mobile
+	ant sencha:app:watch -Denvironment=testing

 ## Credits